 Subject to applicable law, any money deposited with the Trustee or any Paying Agent for payment of the principal of, premium, if any, or interest on the Notes which remains unclaimed for two years after any such payment is due shall be returned to the Issuer upon its request.
-After such time, holders of Notes may seek payment of such amounts from the Issuer without interest as an unsecured general creditor of the Issuer.
+After such time, holders of Notes may seek payment of such amounts from the Issuer without interest as unsecured general creditors of the Issuer.